-The original permit for Las Morras Property is comprised of 230 claims, totaling approximately 7,000 hectares.
-The permit for Las Morras was granted in 2012 and expired on April 17, 2015 but was renewable for an additional three year term.
+The original exploration permit for the Las Morras property comprised 230 claims, totaling approximately 7,000 hectares.
+The permit for Las Morras was granted on 2012 and expired on April 17, 2015 but was renewable for an additional three year term.
 The Company applied for an additional two year term and received approval of the renewal for a period of two years on August 20, 2015.
 This property is located in the eastern part of the Badajoz province of Spain.
-In 2013, the Company applied for five additional permits around the Las Morras Project area in the Extremadura Region.
-Between November 2014 and January 2015, the Company received the notice from the Extremadura Region authorities that these five additional permits had been granted.
+In 2013, the Company applied for five additional permits around the Las Morras project area in the Extremadura Region.
+Between November 2014 and January 2015, the Company received notice from the Extremadura Region authorities that these five additional permits had been granted.
 The additional permits covered areas of Matillas, La Machuela, El Alandre, Matajarda and Garbayuela.
 As a result of difficult financing conditions, the Company decided to cancel these additional permits on March 12, 2015.